 He is also critical of conventional garden centre weed and feed offers and has launched True Range Products that he says are a better option for turf lovers.

 - Make sure you never miss one!
-Subscribe to or Follow Horticulture Week podcasts via Apple iTunes, Spotify or Google Podcasts.
+Subscribe to or Follow Horticulture Week podcasts via Apple Podcasts, Spotify or Google Podcasts.

 If you are interested in producing a podcast with Horticulture Week, contact firstname.lastname@example.org or email@example.com.